Civilization (Front Line Assembly album): Album errors

 Metropolis mislabeled the back cover track listing of Civilization on at least three separate occasions.
 The errors included swapped song titles, missing the song "Parasite" and excluding the "Dissident" page in the booklet.
 These numerous errors led to rumors that Metropolis was releasing special edition copies of the album, all of which were false.
 While the track listing found on the back cover was incorrect, the liner notes still presented all the songs in the correct order, excluding copies with the missing "Dissident" page.

 Singles

 Civilization was accompanied by two singles.
 "Maniacal" was released about three months before the album.
 It contains the original version and a remix of the title track as well as the B-side "Anti".
 The follow-up to the album was the single "Vanished".
 It includes two remixes of the title track and the non-album tracks "Stürm", "Disseminate" and "Uncivilized".
 "Stürm" is also featured on the soundtrack album from horror film Saw.
-Both singles reached the top of the Deutsche Alternative Charts single chart (see Chart positions).
+Both singles reached high positions in international charts (see Chart positions).